 Check out @justpowerelectric_162 demoing the Pipe Viper here!:

 The Heat TANK

-Another product that will be a great addition to your arsenal if a heat gun is something that you already have is the Heat Tank.
-The Heat Tank is just a metal tank that contains heat and amplifies the efficiency of the heat gun.
-It also allows the tradesperson to have additional control over the heat applied to the PVC conduit, which means it will prevent overheating and burning.
+Another product that will be a great addition to your arsenal if you already have a heat gun-is the Heat Tank.
+The Heat Tank is a metal tank that holds the heat and amplifies the efficiency of the heat gun.
+It allows the tradesperson to have additional control over the heat applied to the PVC conduit, preventing overheating and burning.
 It does this with the use of the temperature gauge.
 This product eliminates the need for a more expensive or heavier heating box.
 The Heat Tank allows you to heat up PVC conduit up to 1-1/2″ in as fast as 3 minutes.
 This will allow you to heat up your PVC conduit hands-free and quicker than with a heat gun alone.

 Check out @jeremy.parks.10 demonstration of the Heat Tank

 Buy the Heat Tank from Rack-A-Tiers